gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 ### 1. Extend MCM MachineDeployment

 Unlike the [worker MachineDeployment](https://github.com/gardener/gardener/blob/a3632ea5315d104d0ed3dd47e6d17f53cfe0e877/extensions/pkg/controller/worker/machines.go#L39), the [MCM MachineDeployment](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.50.0/pkg/apis/machine/v1alpha1#MachineDeployment) as of today does not preserve the statically computed `Minimum` and `Maximum`.
 It only possesses a `Replicas` field.
-We propose extending [MachineDeploymentSpec](https://github.com/gardener/machine-controller-manager/blob/d0fdc315087158d41f31d0c4bbbb25af9845eb0f/pkg/apis/machine/types.go#L412) with a `PoolMinimum` and `PoolMaximum`.
-These would be set as usual during the MCD generation in the garden extension provider.
+We propose extending [MachineDeploymentSpec](https://github.com/gardener/machine-controller-manager/blob/d0fdc315087158d41f31d0c4bbbb25af9845eb0f/pkg/apis/machine/types.go#L412) with a `PoolMinimum` and `PoolMaximum`, making sure these are populated in the garden extension provider and computing `NodeGroup` `Minimum` and `Maximum` at runtime in the CA. These would be set as usual during the MCD generation in the garden extension provider.

+### 1.1 Remove Minimum/Maximum Static Computation

+The existing code in the garden extension provider which statically computes Worker MachineDeployment Minimum/Maximum can be removed.
+If we are using a distribution based strategy, we can always do this at runtime in the CA.

 ### 2. Node Group Auto Discovery